adrhill/iclr2025-sparse-autodiff/_posts/2025-04-28-sparse-autodiff.md

 If we can find a coloring which uses the smallest possible number of distinct colors, it will minimize the number of groups, and thus the computational cost of the AD step.

-Figure 17 shows an optimal coloring using two colors, whereas Figure 18 uses a suboptimal third color, requiring an extra JVP to compute the Jacobian and therefore increasing the computational cost of ASD.
+Figure 17 shows an optimal coloring using two colors, whereas Figure 18 uses a suboptimal third color, requiring an extra JVP to materialize the Jacobian and therefore increasing the computational cost of ASD.
 Figure 19 shows an infeasible coloring: vertices 2 and 4 on the graph are adjacent, but share a color.
 This results in overlapping columns.